AloisSeckar/InfiniTimeline/README.md

 For questions and bug reports visit project`s [GitHub repository](https://github.com/AloisSeckar/InfiniTimeline).

 ## About
 This package will provide you with `<InfiniTimeline />` Vue 3 component.
-The component takes a [data source](#providing-data) and displays given data elements in two columns along the central top-down axis.
-It keeps loading more entries from the source as user scrolls down with a mouse until the data source is depleated (or the browser tab crashes).
+The component takes a [data source](#providing-data) and displays given data elements along the central top-down axis.
+On wider screens the data are displayed in two altering columns, on screens up to `640px` wide columns colapse into one.

+The component keeps loading more entries from the source as user scrolls down with a mouse until the data source is depleated (or the browser tab crashes).

 ### Providing data
 Data elements are represented by a following object: